Free cookie consent management tool by TermsFeed

 semi-structured-example.png

-Unstructured data includes free-flowing paragraphs of text.
+Unstructured data includes free-flowing paragraphs of text or visual elements like checkboxes, charts, or images.
 Legal contracts and emails often include unstructured data.
 This type of information is more difficult to extract because the machine learning algorithms that identify the information are looking for key-value pairs.
 Larger blocks of text, or parts of that text, are more difficult to extract.

 Here is an example of an unstructured document: